-When making time measurements from the graticule, the area between the second and tenth vertical lines of the graticule provides the most linear time measurement (see Fig. 2-8).
+When making time measurements from the graticule, the area between the second-division and tenth-division vertical lines of the graticule provides the most linear time measurement (see Fig. 2-8).
 Therefore, the first and last division of the display area should not be used when making accurate time measurements.
-Position the start of the timing area to the second vertical line (second line from the left) and adjust the TIME/DIV switch so the end of the timing area falls between the second and tenth vertical lines.
+Position the start of the timing area to the second-division vertical line (second line from the left) and adjust the TIME/DIV switch so the end of the timing area falls between the second-division and tenth-division vertical lines.